 What is the Private Retirement Scheme (PRS)?

 The PRS is a defined contribution pension scheme which allows people to voluntarily contribute into an investment vehicle for the purposes of building up their retirement fund.
 This is especially useful for those who wish to grow their retirement fund and invest but aren't savvy in the area of investment.

-However, don't mistake this as a substitution for the EPF scheme.
-The PRS works as an add-on rather than relying on EPF alone.
+However, don't mistake this as a substitute for the EPF scheme.
+The PRS complements the EPF, offering individuals the ability to build another fund that they can tap into when they retire, rather than relying on EPF alone.

 - AIA Pension and Asset Management Sdn.
 Bhd